 All EBSCO eBooks that the Library has subscribed to are available via the Catalogue.

 To search the Catalogue for ebooks only, add the word 'ebscohost' to the search box and limit your search to 'Book'.

 When I find an ebook, how do I view it?

 When you find an ebook in the catalogue, there will be an 'Online Access' link.
-When you click this link you will be prompted to login with the User ID on your National Library card.
-After you enter these details and login, you will be redirected to the ebook.
+When you click this link you will be prompted to login with your National Library login.
+After you login, you will be redirected to the ebook.

 Do I need any special software to read ebooks?

 You do not need special software to view and read ebooks online through the EBSCO website.